Radio Philippines Network: As CNN Philippines (2015–2024)

-On March 16, 2015, 9TV started broadcasting on the CNN Philippines brand.
-CNN Philippines is the seventh rebrand of Radio Philippines Network since its inception as Kanlaon Broadcasting System.
-It dropped the transitional brand 9TV after seven months of operations under such brand.
-The new brand reflects the CNN format of news reporting with news from the Philippines.
+On March 16, 2015, 9TV started broadcasting under the CNN Philippines brand.
+CNN Philippines is the seventh rebranding of Radio Philippines Network since its inception as Kanlaon Broadcasting System.
+The network dropped the transitional brand 9TV after seven months of operations under such brand.
+The new brand reflects the CNN format for news reporting with content from the Philippines.

 In 2017, RPN and Nine Media Corporation acquired their UHF transmitter complex in Crestview Heights Subdivision, Brgy.
-San Roque, Antipolo, Rizal, from Progressive Broadcasting Corporation to use RPN's Digital terrestrial television broadcast in Metro Manila and nearby provinces.
+San Roque, Antipolo, Rizal, from Progressive Broadcasting Corporation, in order to use RPN's digital terrestrial television broadcast in Metro Manila and nearby provinces.

-On December 22, 2023, TV5 Network entered into an acquisition agreement with RPN's parent company, Nine Media Corporation, to broadcast the longest-running and Number 1 noontime variety show, Eat Bulaga!, and selected games from the Philippine Basketball Association (PBA) every Saturday and Sunday on CNN Philippines starting January 6, 2024.
-This marks the return of the two programs previously aired on RPN to strengthen CNN Philippines' weekend line-up.
+On December 22, 2023, TV5 Network entered into an acquisition agreement with RPN's parent company, Nine Media Corporation, to broadcast the longest-running and number one noontime variety show, Eat Bulaga!, as well as selected games from the PBA, every Saturday and Sunday on CNN Philippines starting January 6, 2024.
+This marked the return of two programs previously aired on RPN to strengthen CNN Philippines' weekend lineup.

-However, on January 25, 2024, Media Newser Philippines reported that Nine Media Corporation and CNN agreed to shut down CNN Philippines by mutual agreement due to financial losses as well as poor ratings of the network and loss of advertisers' support.
-While CNN was still weighing in on its future options, RPN was officially playing the looping logo plug of its new branded station, RPTV, after CNN Philippines officially closed its operations around 10 pm.
+However, on January 25, 2024, Media Newser Philippines reported that Nine Media Corporation and CNN decided to shut down CNN Philippines by mutual agreement; the causes were financial losses, poor network ratings, and a loss of advertiser support.
+While CNN was still weighing its future options, RPN was playing a looping logo plug for its newly branded station, RPTV, after CNN Philippines officially closed its operations around 10 pm.

-On January 29, 2024, CNN Philippines confirmed that it had ceased live news productions effective immediately, and would be dissolved entirely on January 31, citing financial losses and shifting its focus to the operations of its sister channel, Aliw Channel 23.
+On January 29, 2024, CNN Philippines announced that its live news productions would cease with immediate effect, and it would be dissolved entirely at the end of the month; CNN Philippines cited financial losses and a shift in focus to operating its sister channel, Aliw Channel 23.